Search

 2. all pharmacy (P) medicines.

 In an emergency, in the course of your professional practice, you may sell or supply certain POM which are not for parenteral administration.
-You should check the Optometrists’ Formulary for further details.155
+You should check the Optometrists’ Formulary for further details.168 This means there is no provision for you to sell or supply a POM, unless the medication is on The Human Medicine Regulations 2012 list of POM that optometrists may supply in an emergency.
+Independent prescribing optometrists do not have any additional POM supply privileges.

-The drugs that are covered by paragraphs A445 and A446 can only be supplied to patients by a registered optometrist or dispensing optician.
+The drugs that are covered by paragraphs A475 and A476 can only be supplied to patients by a registered optometrist or dispensing optician.
 There is no provision for you to delegate or supervise this supply.

-You must be aware of the indications, cautions, contraindications and side effects of any drugs you supply.156
+You must be aware of the indications, cautions, contraindications and side effects of any drugs you supply.169

-You must ask patients about any drug-induced adverse incidents and known drug allergies before supplying them with drugs.157
+You must ask patients about any drug-induced adverse incidents and known drug allergies before supplying them with drugs.170

 You must tell patients how to use the drug.
 You should tell them what to do in the case of an adverse incident.

-You should not treat yourself or someone close to you or prescribe or prepare written orders for POM drugs for your own personal use or for anyone with whom you have a close personal relationship unless:158
+You should not treat yourself or someone you have a close relationship to you, or prescribe or prepare written orders for POM drugs for your own personal use or for the use of anyone you have a close personal relationship to, unless in exceptional circumstances171

 If you prescribe for yourself or someone close to you, you should: